Who Is Robert De Niro?

 'The Wizard of Lies,' 'Joker,' 'The Irishman'

 In 2017, De Niro took on the role of Bernie Madoff, who earned infamy for swindling clients out of billions with his Ponzi scheme, in the HBO film The Wizard of Lies.
 De Niro and Michelle Pfeiffer, who played his wife, both earned Golden Globe nominations for their performances in the biopic.
-Following the announcement that he would earn a star on the Hollywood Walk of Fame in 2019, De Niro readied to join two major features that year, playing a talk show host in Joker and the titular hitman and alleged killer of Jimmy Hoffa in Scorsese's The Irishman.
+Following the announcement that he would earn a star on the Hollywood Walk of Fame in 2019, De Niro was prominently involved in two major features that year, playing a talk show host in Joker and the titular hitman and alleged killer of Jimmy Hoffa in Scorsese's The Irishman.

 A noted Democratic supporter, De Niro took umbrage at 2016 Republican presidential candidate Donald Trump's combative style, stating that he wanted to punch the New York businessman in the face.
 He was even harsher during a profanity-laced speech at the National Board of Review Annual Awards Gala in January 2018, saying, "This f------ idiot is the president.
 It's The Emperor's New Clothes -- the guy is a f------ fool ... our baby-in-chief."